ryankurte/docker-rpi-emu/README.md

 This project provides a dockerised (err, containerised) Qemu based emulated environment for the Raspberry Pi, useful for building Raspberry Pi based projects on x86/x64 computers, and for customising Raspbian images for distribution.

-Check it out on [Dockerhub](https://hub.docker.com/r/ryankurte/docker-rpi-emu/)
+Check it out on [Github](https://github.com/ryankurte/docker-rpi-emu/) or [Dockerhub](https://hub.docker.com/r/ryankurte/docker-rpi-emu/)

 ## Components